Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 The Performance Pay Committee's role is to:

-The Committee will consider all recommendations on bonus payments for the senior staff group in light of individual achievement, corporate achievements for the preceding twelve month period, affordability, parity across the senior staff group, as well as any other relevant information such as reclassification of a position.
+The Committee will consider all recommendations on performance bonus for the senior staff group in light of individual achievement, corporate achievements for the preceding twelve month period, affordability, parity across the senior staff group, as well as any other relevant information such as reclassification of a position.

 The Committee will advise supervisors of its decision.
 There will be no further review of the supervisor's recommendation to the Committee.